aruzu/ai-product-engineering/README.md

 ## Overview

 Welcome to the **AI Product Engineering** course repository.
 This platform serves as the central hub for all course-related materials, assignments, projects, and collaborative efforts.
-Our mission is to equip participants with the skills to identify valuable challenges, develop deep domain insights, and architect robust AI-driven solutions.&#8203;:contentReference[oaicite:0]{index=0}
+Our mission is to equip participants with the skills to identify valuable challenges, develop deep domain insights, and architect robust AI-driven solutions.

 ## Course Objectives